tbishaw-stat6250/course-questions-wiki/week-01/Quiz-1.md

 [Course Structure Quiz, Problem 7]
 - Question (ilankham−stat6250): What's the intention of encouraging resubmission of incomplete assignments?
 Is it to encourage students to focus on iteratively creating projects that can be added to work-sample portfolios?
 - Answer (mresendiz3-stat6250): Yes; encouraging resubmission of incomplete assignments allows students to focus on the goals set within the course.
+- Question (mresendiz3-stat6250): What percentage of students on average resubmit incomplete assignments?
+Does the percentage increase or decrease as the class moves forward?

 [Course Structure Quiz, Problem 8]
 - Question (ilankham−stat6250): Why does the instructor give extra credit for catching mistakes he's made?
 Is it to reassure students that everyone makes mistakes, or help him proofread his course materials, or both?
 - Answer (mresendiz3-stat6250): To encourage the complete learning from a task.
 The continuous addition on living projects that require updating and long-term care is analogous to work found in a work-sample portfolio.
-Question (mresendiz3-stat6250): Don't punctuation marks at the ends of sentences belong within the quotation marks (referrring to Question 1?)
+- Question (mresendiz3-stat6250): Don't punctuation marks at the ends of sentences belong within the quotation marks (referrring to Question 1?)

 [Course Structure Quiz, Problem 9]
 - Question (ilankham−stat6250): Instead of a carrier pigeon, what about an unladen swallow?
 - Answer (ilankham−stat6250): An African swallow maybe, but not a European swallow.
 - Question (mresendiz3-stat6250): Do all kings have to know this information about swallows?
+- Question (mresendiz3-stat6250): In addition to the above question: What percentage of computer science literate individuals are familiar with Monty Python?

 [Course Structure Quiz, Problem 10]
 - Question (ilankham−stat6250): What does it mean to check GitHub daily?
 Does this mean accessing the class GitHub organization daily to check in on the status of the repos I might be asked to contribute to?